Compiling with Mono¶

 # Build temporary binary scons p=x11 tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin/godot.x11.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=x11 target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=x11 target=debug tools=no module_mono_enabled=yes scons p=x11 target=release tools=no module_mono_enabled=yes

-In the case of macOS, where the export template is compressed as a zip file, the contents of the data directory can be placed in the following locations inside the zip:
+In the case of macOS, where the export template is compressed as a ZIP archive, the contents of the data directory can be placed in the following locations inside the ZIP archive:

 The name of the data directory for the Godot editor will always be

-Mono subdirectory is optional but will be needed when distributing the editor, as some issues might arise
+Mono subdirectory is optional.
+It will be needed when distributing the

 Tools subdirectory contains tools required by the editor, like the